Rafikunnabi-Piash/Rafikunnabi-Piash/README.md

 - 👋 Hi, I’m @Rafikunnabi-Piash
-- 👀 I’m interested in Graphic Designing, UI/UX Deigning, Fontent Designing
+- 👀 I’m interested in Graphic Designing, UI/UX Deigning, Frontent Designing
 - 🌱 I’m currently learning in Bechelor of computer scienc and engineering at city university
 - 💞️ I’m looking to collaborate on future technology
 - 📫 How to reach me rfknbi.piash@gmail.com